ImmoDevs/Trampoline/README.md

 Trampoline-PM5 is a powerful and configurable plugin for PocketMine-MP, a Minecraft server software.
 This plugin introduces a fun and interactive trampoline effect using slime blocks, enhancing the gameplay experience by allowing players to bounce high into the air when they step on specific blocks.
 It's a great addition for servers that want to add unique and entertaining features for their players.

+**Important Note:** This plugin forcefully disables fall damage for the entire server to ensure players do not get hurt while using the trampolines.

 ## Why Use Trampoline-PM5?

 - **Enhanced Gameplay**: Adds a dynamic and engaging element to your server, making it more fun for players.